spamegg1/spamegg1.github.io/tarski's-world/README.md

     - Move is disabled:
       - then change the selected position to the clicked position.
       - Update the block display if there is a block there.

-All of this can be handled inside the `World` class, Controller will just call it.

 #### Handling controls